bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The Document Object Model is an object representation of the HTML elements of a webpage.

 2. What is an event?
+Events are actions or occurrences that happen in the system you are programming.

 3. What is an event listener?
+An event listener is a function that wait for an event to occur.
 4. Why would we convert a NodeList into an Array?
+ We would convert a NodeList into an Array so we can use the DOM elements in Javascript methods
 5. What is a component?
+A component is a building block which is made of HTML,CSS,Javascript.
+It use is for reuse in websites or applications.

 ### Git Set up